“One flash of genius or one instant beam

 This is the work of the Emerging Sciences Foundation.

 Mental illness, genius, and spiritual experiences are all points on the continuum of human consciousness.
 Today, potentially millions of people live with symptoms of a biological phenomenon that is the root of all three of these categories of human experience.
 The Kundalini hypothesis states that as the human race proceeds along the path of evolution, there will be those in whom the evolutionary process is more pronounced.
 Experiences of inner light, sounds, sensations, and subjective transcendental experiences are common.
-The purpose of the Kundalini Experimental Project is to collect data from these individuals, allowing researchers to mine the data for insights into the nature of the evolutionary processes at work within our species.
+The purpose of Project Evigram is to collect data from these individuals, allowing researchers to mine the data for insights into the nature of the evolutionary processes at work within our species.

-The Kundalini Experimental Project will be created as both a web and mobile application that volunteers can use to log their experiences.
+Project Evigram will be created as both a web and mobile application that volunteers can use to log their experiences.
 The application will also connect volunteers with each other to learn from their common experiences.
 Each new volunteer will add data points that future researchers can use to create a cohesive body of knowledge about the Kundalini phenomenon.
 Once enough insights have been gained, it is expected that this information can be used to a) help treat those suffering from negative symptoms, and to b) cultivate the evolution of our species on an individual level.

 The Kundalini phenomenon was well-known in ancient civilizations, but was usually shrouded under a veil of secrecy.
 While the reasons for this secrecy are not well-understood, it is clear that the process was studied and methods developed to accelerate the process.
 Whether veiled in mythological metaphor, alluded to in sublime poetry, or outright expounded upon, countless ancient writings exist – many of which have yet to be translated into Western languages.